sreenand-kandath/BigQueryAPI-Visualization-Stackoverflow-BigData-tools/README.md

 # BigQueryAPI-Visualization-Stackoverflow-BigData-tools
-Creating an interactive visualisation on the the trend of common BigData tools in StackOverflow, using the StackOverflow data accessed through Google BigQuery platform.
+Created an interactive animated visualisation (racing bar char) on trending Big data tools in Stack Overflow, using the StackOverflow data queried through Google BigQuery platform and visualised using python libraries.
-Stack.mov is the Visualized graph